square/workflow-kotlin/samples/tutorial/Tutorial3.md

 We want the todo edit screen to be shown when a user taps on an item on the todo list screen.
 To do this, we will modify the todo list workflow to show the edit screen when we are editing.

 The `TodoListWorkflow` will now occasionally need to render two screens instead of just the one.
-Its parent workflow will add the one or two screens to the backstack it constructs.
-Since `TodoListWorkflow`'s rendering type is `Any`, it can just return a list of screens.
-However, the parent workflow needs to know about the list, so it can pull the screens out and add them to its backstack.
-We'll change the rendering type from `Any` to `List<Any>`:
+Its parent workflow `RootWorkflow` will add the one or two screens to the backstack it constructs.
+We need to update `TodoListWorkflow`'s rendering type to `List<Any>` so that it can return a list of screens, instead of just `TodoListScreen`.
+The parent workflow needs to know about the list, so it can pull the screens out and add them to its backstack.

+We'll change the rendering type from `TodoListScreen` to `List<Any>`.
+We'll put the existing `todoListScreen` into a list.
+We can easily add to this list later.
+Also, we can now handle `onTodoSelected` to call a new method called `selectTodo`:

 ```kotlin
 object TodoListWorkflow : StatefulWorkflow<ListProps, State, Back, List<Any>>() {